stackato client is the command-line interface to Helion Stackato. You

 ProxyOverride registry key

-To uninstall the client, simply delete the executable and remove any aliases or $PATH modifications you have made for it.
+To uninstall the client, delete the executable and remove any aliases or $PATH modifications you have made for it.